Galaco/aggregatier-demo/README.md

 * A development MySQL database is available on `localhost:3306`.
 PhpMyAdmin is available at `localhost:8089`.
 For now, import the schema `docker/dev/database/sources.sql` into database `aggregatier` until a better solution.

 * A CLI tool is provided to import Smite god data.
-It will require your own developer API credentials.
+It will require your own developer API credentials, as well as aws credentials for s3.
 Eventually this will be moved to the api.
-It is located at `server/cmd/smite/importheroes/main.go`
+It is located at `cmd/smite/importheroes/main.go`

 ##### Production